idaholab/TMAP8/doc/content/verification_and_validation/ver-1b.md

        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=ver-1b_comparison_dist
-       caption=Comparison of concentration as function of distance from the source at $t = 25$s calculated through TMAP8 and analytically.
+       caption=Comparison of concentration as function of distance from the source at $t = 25$ s calculated through TMAP8 and analytically.

 Finally, the diffusive flux ($J$) was compared with the analytic solution where the flux is proportional to the derivative of the concentration with respect to $x$ and